Gaussian is All You Need: A Unified Framework for Solving Inverse Problems via Diffusion Posterior Sampling

 \begin{restatable}[Conditionally specified Gaussian distributions \cite{arnold1999conditional}]{theorem}{condgauss} .
 Let $X$ and $Y$ be random variables, and let $p(X|Y)$ and $p(Y|X)$ be both Gaussian distributions.
 Then, the joint distribution $f_{X,Y}(x,y)$ is a bivariate normal distribution if either $var(Y|X)$ or $var(X|Y)$ is constant. \end{restatable}

+We provide the proof of Theorem \ref{theorem:cond_gauss} in Appendix \ref{subsec:proof_theo_1}.
 The forward diffusion in \eqref{eq:fwd_q_xt_x0} ensures that $p(\bm{x}_t| \bm{x_0})$ is a normal distribution.
 We note that for a given $\bm{x}_t$, $r_t$ in \eqref{eq:pigdm_approx} is a constant.
 Theorem~\ref{theorem:cond_gauss} further shows that the joint distribution $p(\bm{x}_0, \bm{x}_t)$ is a bivariate normal distribution.
 From this we can easily deduce that the marginals $p(\bm{x}_0)$ and $p(\bm{x}_t)$ are also Gaussian.
 Following the arguments above, we can conclude that the Gaussian assumption on $p(\bm{x}_0|\bm{x}_t)$ implies that $p(\bm{x}_0)$ itself is a Gaussian.